GOP senator says Schumer using impeachment as tool to become majority leader

 If Democrats win back the Senate in November, Schumer, a New York Democrat, would be in line to succeed Sen. Mitch McConnell as majority leader next year.

-Schumer has already forced votes on 11 amendments earlier this week in a broader effort to get new evidence admitted into the trial.
-The measures went down along party lines with only Collins breaking from her party on a Schumer amendment to allow for more time to file motions.
+Earlier this week, Schumer forced votes on 11 amendments in a broader effort to get new evidence admitted into the trial.
+Ten of the amendments went down along party lines with only Collins breaking from her party on one Schumer amendment to allow for more time to file motions.

 Democrats repeatedly have argued that the public wants to see documents and witnesses the White House has been blocking, including testimony from acting chief of staff Mick Mulvaney and former National Security Advisor John Bolton.
-With only 47 votes in the Senate, Schumer needs four GOP defections to win the majority vote to issue subpoenas for the new information.
+With only 47 votes in the Senate, Schumer needs four GOP defections to win the majority vote needed to issue subpoenas for the new information.

 “The bottom line: we're seeking the truth at a momentous time in the American republic,” Schumer said Friday.
 “It is on the shoulders of four Republican senators to join us in demanding it.
 We've made the argument forcefully.
 The American people have made the argument forcefully that they want the truth.
 Will four Republican senators, just four, rise to the occasion, do their duty to their constitution, to their country, to seek the truth?”